LOYOLA UNIVERSITY CHICAGO

 ENGR 398 Independent Study (1-3 Credit Hours)

 The course enables independent study of selected topics in Biomedical, Computer, and Environmental Engineering, under the supervision of a faculty member.
 It may be repeated for credit.
-Restricted to Engineering Science majors.
+Restricted to Engineering majors.
 Permission of Director.

 Outcomes